-Raw honey is in the main one of the luxuries in life that only those in the know can enjoy.
-Unless you absolutely are certain otherwise, assume what you are buying at the supermarket has been heated to some extent, and may well be adulterated.
+Raw honey is one of the luxuries in life that only those in the know can enjoy.
+Unless you are absolutely certain otherwise, assume what you are buying at the supermarket has been heated to some extent; and may well be adulterated.

-I say controversially because there are in total eight reported cases of infants who contracted botulism, thought to be after eating raw honey.
-But these toddlers were all probably exposed to common dirt; earth where the bacterium is found.
+I say controversially because there are in total eight reported cases of infants who contracted botulism, thought to have been after eating raw-honey.
+But these toddlers were all probably exposed to common dirt; earth where the bacterium is usually found.

-Unheated honey is a very special food in my opinion.
-The taste is divine, the micronutrients invaluable, and the (heat- and light-labile) enzymes very beneficial in digestion.
+Unheated honey is a very special food in my opinion; in moderation.
+The taste is divine, the micronutrients invaluable and the heat-labile enzymes very beneficial to digestion.

-The gleanings from this decapping are problematic; we used to put them out for the bees to clean up, but unfortunately they pick up any diseases in that honey too.
-My solution is making honey mead.
+The gleanings after decapping with an electric knife are problematic; they have been heated.
+We used to put them out for the bees to clean up but unfortunately they war over them and may pick up diseases too.
+My solution now is making honey beer.

 Unprocessed honey, only available from your